mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

 ```

 As you can notice, the code is linear, and similar to writing an arbitrary
-Python scripts without any specifica.
+Python scripts without any specifics.

 After loading the module by executing
 [``saltutil.sync_modules``](https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.saltutil.html#salt.modules.saltutil.sync_modules),